 It is our mission to help feed these children when they need it most, after-school, during the summer months, and on weekends.

 Our Kids Cafe Program provides healthy, delicious meals to 2,700 children every day after school at 49 locations in Orange County.
 These locations are in low-income neighborhoods where the number of children who qualify for the Free and Reduced Lunch can be as high as 99%.
 In the summer, we provide lunch and a snack so children never have to go hungry.

 We operate two models of the School Pantry Program – a Mobile Program and a Permanent Program.
 Our Mobile School Pantry, now in its third year, brings food to schools in underserved neighborhoods.
 Here the local volunteers set up the fresh produce in a farmers market-style distribution at 18 schools in Orange County each month, reaching over 200 families each time.

-Through our network of hundreds of community partners distributing food at locations throughout the county, Second Harvest feeds more than 250,000 individuals each month.
+Through our network of hundreds of community partners distributing food at locations throughout the county, Second Harvest feeds more than 250,000 food insecure individuals each month.

-We coordinate the delivery of food to hungry families through the Emergency Food Assistance Program and the Emergency Food and Shelter Program and we partner with agencies to supply vital food to families living under the poverty level.
+There are 301,000 people in Orange County at risk of hunger.
+With the extremely high cost of living in our area, even working families can’t make ends meet sometimes.
+We coordinate the delivery of food to hungry families through the Emergency Food Assistance Program and the Emergency Food and Shelter Program and we partner with more than 200 agencies to supply vital food to families living under the poverty level.